dasch-swiss/daschland-scripts/README.md

 ## Project Structure

-- `data_daschland.xml` The XML file containing the data for the project.
+- `data` The folder containing the project data.
   - `daschland_ontology` The ontology folder containing the Excel files used to create the JSON ontology file.
+  - `multimedia` The folder containing the multimedia data (video, audio, ...) for the project, in subfolders according to the project classes.
+  - `output`:
     - `daschland.json` The JSON file containing the data model for the project.
-- `data` The folder containing the project data.
-  - `multimedia` The folder containing the multimedia data (video, audio, ...) for the project, in subfolders according to the project classes.
+    - `data_daschland.xml` The XML file containing the data for the project.
-  - `nodegoat` The folder containing all data to create the mirror project on Nodegoat.
+  - `processed` The folder containing all data to create the mirror project on Nodegoat.
-  - `spreadsheets` The folder containing the spreadsheet data for the project.
+  - `raw` The folder containing the spreadsheet data for the project.
 Each resource class has a separate spreadsheet file.
-  - `xml` The folder containing the XML data for the project.
-- `pyproject.toml` The Python project file containing all dependencies for the project.
+- `documentation`
 - `src` The folder containing the Python scripts for the project.
-  - `excel2xml` The scripts to convert the spreadsheet data to XML, using the old module "dsp-tools excel2xml".
   - `helpers` The helper scripts containing custom functions.
-  - `nodegoat` The scripts to create the mirror project data on Nodegoat.
+  - `process_data` The scripts to create the mirror project data on Nodegoat.
-  - `xmllib` The scripts to convert the XML data to JSON, using the new library "dsp-tools xmllib".
+  - `xmllib` The scripts to convert the XML data to JSON, using the library "dsp-tools xmllib".
+- `test`: Unit tests and e2e tests
+- `CLAUDE.md`: Instructions for Claude Code
+- `justfile`: Shorthand commands
+- `pyproject.toml` The Python project file containing all dependencies for the project.
 - `uv.lock` The lock file for the project, which is used to create a virtual environment for the project.